 If you have to convince the employer you are honest, the employer may think, perhaps you aren’t so trustworthy after all.
 Honest people don’t often go around talking about how honest they are, after all.

 A resume alone isn’t going to land you your dream job or even get you in the door for an interview in many cases.
-Creating one that follows current resume best practices and that’s free of unnecessary words is an important first step though.
+Creating one that follows current resume best practices and is free of unnecessary words is an important first step though.